rich13/info/README.md

 - Choose 'Core API'
 - Give access to "App folder" not "Full Dropbox"
 - Note the key and secret, and add them to the config file...

-## Known issues

-- Dropbox syncing doesn't work for subdirectories, so all files have to be at one level
-- Subdirectories generally, actually...